scaffold-eth/se-2-challenges/README.md

 - [ ] In `packages\nextjs\pages\events.tsx` implement an event and emit for the `approve()` function to make it clear when it has been executed.

+#### ⚠️ Test it!

+- Now is a good time to run `yarn test` to run the automated testing function.
+It will test that you hit the core checkpoints.
+You are looking for all green checkmarks and passing tests!

 ---

 ## Checkpoint 7: 💾 Deploy your contracts! 🛰